-In 14x serialization, two zero bits are padded to the 14-bit ADC data on the MSB side and the combined 14-bit data is serialized and output over two LVDS pairs.
+The 14 bit ADC data is serialized and output over two LVDS pairs.
 A frame clock at 1x sample frequency is also available with an SDR bit clock.
 With DDR bit clock option, the frame clock frequency is 0.5x sample frequency.

-The output data rate will be 7x sample frequency as 7 data bits are output every clock cycle on each wire.
+The output data rate will be $7 \times$ sample frequency as 7 data bits are output every clock cycle on each wire.
 Each ADC sample is sent over the 2 wires as byte-wise or bit-wise or word-wise.